syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/list-box/how-to/filter-listbox.md

 ---

-# How to Filter ListBox Data Using TextBox Component
+# Filter List box Data

 This example demonstrates how to filter data in the Syncfusion ListBox using a TextBox component.
 It shows the implementation of a TextBox filter for data filtering in ListBox items.